jjsmartin/datasciencecoursera/README.md

 Having merged and named these three datasets, we merge them them together into a single dataset using cbind.

 Then we calculate the mean and sb of each variable (that is, each column in the dataset).
-Note that we don't calculate mean or sb for the subject IDs or activity labels, since that'd be meaningless.
+Note that we don't calculate mean or sd for the subject IDs or activity labels, since that'd be meaningless.

 Having extracted the mean and sd data, we move on to creating a second, tidy dataset with average (mean) of each variable for each activity and each subject.
 We use the aggregate() function to find the mean of every variable, then the melt() function from the reshape2 package to arrange it tidily.